Lockdown restrictions across the UK are gradually being lifted, allowing businesses to return to some semblance of "normality.

-To minimise risks to others moving forward, the Government has shared advisory guidance for businesses, and updated its "Working Safely" guidance to provide examples of sensible precautions that employers can take to reduce risk in their workplaces.
+To minimise risks and protect the public, the government has shared advisory guidance for businesses, providing examples of sensible precautions that employers can take to reduce risk in their workplaces.

 Please see a summary of these recommendations as they apply to yoga classes below: